-In recent years there’s been a lot of talk about cloud computing and cloud storage specifically, like the Google Drive, Microsoft’s OneDrive, and DropBox.
-But, what is cloud computing?
+In recent years there’s been a lot of talk about cloud computing and cloud storage, like Microsoft Azure, Amazon Web Services, and Google Cloud.
+So what is cloud computing?

 Google will tell you: